kaliiiiiiiiii/toolsnt/hivex/README.md

 Most of the documentation, which isn't a Rust-specific concept like `SelectedNode` is taken and adapted from the [Hivex] documentation.

+> [!WARNING]
+> Not everything is yet tested.
+Some data may be saved or retrieved incorrectly and corrupt your system.
+Proceed with caution.

 ## Core concepts
 - Hive: Windows Registry database file.
 These do not have to correspond to `HKEY`s in the tree.
 [Learn more in Microsoft docs][Hive].
 - Node: That's what Microsoft calls keys.
 These contain key-value entries (ye I know, confusing).